paramKeswani/Inventory-management/README.md

-<h1> INVENTORY MANAGEMENT SYSTEM </h1>

-This is an Inventory Management System built in the form of a GUI desktop application developed in Java using PHP as its database.
-The GUI was designed using Swing and the database connectivity was managed using JDBC API.

-This application can be used by any small to mid-sized stores to easily maintain and manage an inventory of all their-
-- Products
-- Customers
-- Suppliers
-- Users
-- Transactions

-<h1> Application Preview </h1>

 <h2> Login Page </h2>
 The login page takes in the credentials entered by the user and verifies with the database.